rituals

 The Problem: We Talked About Our Relationship, But Never To Each Other About It

-Here's the thing about being in a long-term relationship: you spend an enormous amount of time coordinating logistics (grocery lists, dinner plans, whose turn it is to take out the recycling) and almost no time actually stepping back to look at how things are going.
+In a long-term relationship, you spend an enormous amount of time coordinating logistics (grocery lists, dinner plans, whose turn it is to take out the recycling) and almost no time actually stepping back to look at how things are going.

 We'd have big "state of the union" conversations maybe twice a year, usually triggered by a fight or when one of us felt disconnected.
 The rest of the time?
 We just assumed things were fine.
 Or hoped they were fine.
 Or avoided thinking about it because we were both too tired.